vue-styled-components/core/docs/guide/advances/theming.md

 # Theming

-`vue3-styled-components` provides a `ThemeProvider` component for theming your components.
+`vue-styled-components` provides a `ThemeProvider` component for theming your components.
 This component passes a theme to all its descendant Vue components via props.
 All styled components within the render tree will have access to the provided theme.